cl-liamchiu/2023-ADL-Final/README.md

 unzip lyrics.zip && rm lyrics.zip
 ```

-## Prefix
-⚠️ White spaces are not allowed

 ## Fine-tune
 1. Ensure the singer folder is placed within the data/lyrics/lyrics_samples/raw directory to access the required data.
     ```